aemooooon/aemooooon/_posts/2024-02-14-introduction-to-essay-writing.md

 * Break the question down into its simplest components.
   * Identify and define the key terms.
-  * How many parts are there to the qustion?
+  * How many parts are there to the question?
   * Do you understand the relationship between the parts?

 * TIF Approach